zaxor0/zwerchhau/README.md

 - Dodges: evading an attack with quick movement
   - Allow for bonus to escape
 - Grapples: clinging to your opponent to attempt a wrestling maneuvre, with or without your weapon
-  - Single sided grapple attempts take half damage on failed DEX checks
+  - Single-sided grapple attempts take half damage on failed DEX checks
   - Throw the opponent to the ground, greatly decreases opponent defenses, ideal action for a swift kill
-  - Disarm the opponent, ideal to force an opponent to yield
+  - Disarm the opponent, ideal to force an opponent to yield, 1d6 skill check
   - Sleeperhold, attempt to force the opponent to passout; if successful, you are occupied for 3 turns and are unable to defend yourself
 - Defensive Fighting: Focusing on parries without ripostes, regaining footing when downed.
 See the below section.